zio/zio-schema/docs/our-first-schema.md

 ### Manual construction of a Schema

-This part is similar to other libraries that you might know, e.g. for JSON processing.
-Basically, you create a `Schema` for every data type in your domain:
+This part is similar to other libraries that we might know, e.g. for JSON processing.
+Basically, we create a `Schema` for every data type in our domain:

 ```scala
 object ManualConstruction {
   import zio.schema.Schema._
   import Domain._